Are you noticing that sugar alcohols are not sitting well with your stomach?

 - 3 Tbsp Sour Cream

 - 1/2 Cup Monkfruit Sweetener

 For the whipping

-For the filling start with the cream cheese, butter, sour cream, vanilla, stevia, monk fruit, erythritol and coco powder and mix on low speed until mostly incorporated, then mix on high speed until thoroughly blended.
+- Start with the cream cheese, butter, sour cream, vanilla, stevia, monk fruit, erythritol and coco powder and mix on low speed until mostly incorporated, then mix on high speed until thoroughly blended.

-In a separate bowl, combine the heavy cream, powdered erythritol and vanilla then whip up till you get firm peaks.
+- In a separate bowl, combine the heavy cream, powdered erythritol and vanilla then whip up till you get firm peaks.
 Add this to the chocolate mixture and blend well.
 Once your crust is cool, spoon in the filling and make it beautiful.
 I drizzled some ChocZero on top to really dress it up.
 Then it’s ready to serve… No wait time and no storing in the freezer!